lithoformer/minidsp_portaudio/README.md

 http://files.portaudio.com/download.html

-to run the code, build portaudio and pffft as shown on their respective repos and import them into your MSVC solution
+to run the code, build portaudio and pffft as shown on their respective repos and import the binaries into your MSVC solution